abhsrivastava/abhsrivastava.github.io/_posts/2017-10-2-Alpkka-File-CSV-Elastic.md

  val flow3 = Flow[List[ByteString]].map(_.utf8String)
 ```

-In the code above, we first converted our Sting (containing a line) into a ByteString, then we gave that String to the CSVParser.
-Which split the line into tokens (of type ByteString) then we converted each token back to a string.
+In the code above, we first converted our String (containing a line) into a ByteString, then we gave that ByteString to the CSVParser.
+Which split the line into tokens (of type List[ByteString]) then we converted each token back to a string.
 At this point we can load the data into a domain object of `CountryCapital`.

 ```scala
 case class CountryCapital(country: String, capital: String) val flow4 = Flow[List[String]].map(list => CountryCapital(list(0), list(1)))
 ```

-The ElasticSearch Connector gives us a Sink to ElasticSearch. but that Sink must be of type IncommingMessage[JsObject].
+The ElasticSearch Connector gives us a Sink to ElasticSearch. but that Sink accepts a stream of objects of type `IncommingMessage[JsObject]`.
 Here the type `JsObject` is coming from the spray-json library.

-So we need to convert our domain object into the type `IncomingMessage[JsObject]` In order to facilitate this conversion we need to import a few classes which make it seamless to convert our CountryCaptial case class into Json.
+So we need to convert our domain object into the type `IncomingMessage[JsObject]` In order to facilitate this conversion we need to import a few classes which make it seamless to convert our CountryCaptial case class into spray-json JsObject.

 ```scala
   import DefaultJsonProtocol._